OVERVIEW OF THE CARNIVAL

 The Palace is once again built of ice rather than snow.

 The Carnival celebrates its 40th anniversary.

-Despite the coldest temperatures on record in the past ten years, the 2003 edition was a great success.
+Despite the coldest temperatures on record in the ten years, the 2003 edition was a great success.

 The Carnival celebrates its 50th anniversary.